dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 #### New behavior

-Starting with EF Core 7.0, these warnings will again, by default, result in an exception being thrown.
+Starting with EF Core 7.0, these warnings again, by default, result in an exception being thrown.

 #### Why